mickel20172017/MCPluginSnake/README.md

 # MCSnake
-A python based Minecraft Classic/ClassiCube Server
+A fork of the MCSnake Server Software supporting custom plugins

 ## Requirements
 - Python 3.x.x area (made in 3.12.10)